 Unlike the breathalyzers at a police detachment which use infrared refraction to approximate breath-alcohol content, the Alco-Sensor FST is a fuel cell device.
 It uses two electrodes that react with the alcohol condensed on their surface.
 This is converted into an electronic signal that is then interpreted by the internal software.
 The result is then displayed.

 The Alco-Sensor FST is lacking a slope detector, CO2 sensor or any other feature to determine whether the sample is contaminated by mouth alcohol.
 Studies have shown that mouth-alcohol contamination can take place as long as 40 minutes following the last drink or introduction of alcohol to the mouth.
 Although the Alco-Sensor FST is claimed to be specific to alcohol, we have located no peer reviewed studies to support this claim.
 Moreover there are different type of alcohol and other organic chemicals with similar properties to alcohol that may react to the fuel cell.
-There is evidence that the fuel cell devices cannot distinguish some other forms of alcohol, such as acetone, from ethanol.
-Some of the more sophisticated breathalyzers have this capability.
+There is evidence that the fuel cell devices cannot distinguish some other forms of alcohol, although some of the more sophisticated breathalyzers have this capability.

 Issues of concern with the Alco-Sensor FST